 Notalgia Paresthetica is a common cause of itching in the middle of the back.

 It's usually between the spine and one of their shoulder blades.
 The itchy area is well localized and usually about the diameter of a tennis ball.
 When anything touches the skin, it starts the itching.
 This includes fabric, a tag in a garment, the clasp on a bra, or simply the scales of dry skin.
+My itchy back spot is on the right side between my spine and shoulder blade - argh - I am going to share with you how to help control the itch!

 This itchy phenomenon is called notalgia paresthetica, and there hasn't been agreement on what causes it until now - making the Itch Seminar an exciting highlight from my 2011 American Academy of Dermatology meeting!